AdityaSoni2001/Task1/README.md

 # Intern Task1

-### Develop a responsive web page for the “Company Member Team Page” using HTML, and CSS.
+### Develop a responsive web page for creating a functional "TO-DO App” using HTML, and CSS.

 ### How to run this project: